cournape/Bento/doc/source/faq.rst

 Is bento based on existing tools ?
 ====================================

-The main inspirations for bento current design are taken from:
+The main inspirations for bento's current design are taken from:

     - `Cabal`_, the packaging tool for Haskell: the bento file format is mainly an adaptation of Cabal to python.